flying-dice/dcs-mod-manager-registry/README.md

   - *This is a signed JWT.
 The JWT Contains the folder to be updated and the action event contains the GH Repo to get releases from so use the issued token per mod/repo combo*
 - **SSL verification** should be enabled.
 - **Which events would you like to trigger this webhook?:** Let me select individual events. > Releases

+Now when you create a new release in GitHub, the registry will automatically update the mod folder based off the GitHub releases.

 ## Markdown Files